 How the Cochlear Implant Worked Out

 The good news was that I could pick up sounds from further away.
 For example, I had to be near the laundry room to hear the buzzing.
 Now, I can hear it from almost any room in the house.
 (Never did test it out.)
 I could also hear birds chirping outside of my office window.
 The cochlear implant doesn’t feel like a huge improvement as I had hoped.
 However … almost 10 years after the surgery, my mom told me I speak better.

 My husband didn’t notice a difference.
 He was at a disadvantage because he saw me every day.
 It’s just like we don’t notice our children getting taller.
 When my daughter went away to college and came home for the semester — she noticed her brothers had grown.

 That’s my story and I’m sticking to it.

 P.S.
-This website isn’t update much anymore as I’ve gotten busy with three children and my writing services business.
+This website isn’t updated much anymore as I’ve gotten busy with three children and my Digital Marketing services.
 From time to time, I’ll come across something worth sharing and will post it.

 Want to contact me?
 I respect your privacy.
 Your data will not be shared with anyone.